We all used to think fat was evil.

 We fell into a low-fat diet trap.

 But thankfully the tide has started to turn.
-I think it’s become clear that dietary fat is not “bad”.
-Neither is saturated fat.
+I think it’s become clear that dietary fat is not “bad” per se.

 The after-effects of the scaremongering around fat intake means that many people need to actually increase their fat consumption.
 And science-driven coaches, nutritionists and researchers are warning people not to buy into the “anti-fat” dogma.